jonyung1205/hangman-game/README.md

 Third assignment for creating a hangman game using Javascript.

-Tools/Languages used: HTML, CSS, Javascript
+Tools/Languages used: HTML, CSS, Bootstrap, Javascript

 Instructions: